Favourited 87 times

 Italian, Polish, some Spanish/French/German.
 Some members of the family (visitors) speak Danish, Dutch, Friesian, Mandarin and other languages.

-You would stay in our home: a lovely town house (6 bedrooms).
-Last year we had to have the house rewired, and as a result - there has been a lot of redecoration.
+You would stay in our home: a lovely house (6 bedrooms) in a residential area about ten minutes from the town centre Last December we had to have the house rewired, and as a result - there has been a lot of redecoration.
 Whichever room you stay in, it will have been cleaned top to bottom, and recently decorated.

-Food would be included - currently we eat at least one prepared meal as a family most days, but generally everyone gets their own breakfast (except for my Dad).
+Food would be included - currently we eat at least one meal as a family most days, but generally everyone gets their own breakfast (except for my Dad).
 My Dad eats lunch - but as mentioned, he often goes out, so this is more casual: usually 1-2 pm.
 Everyone looks after their own washing up, or sets up/clears up after shared meals (usually 6-7 pm ).
-Anyone can cook, and if you like cooking, we certainly like having someone who's good in the kitchen.
-Shopping is generally done on the internet, but topped up by trips out to local shops.
+Anyone can cook, and if you like cooking, great! .
+Shopping is generally done either on the internet, or in short shopping trips.. there's a local shop a few mins away for basics, and supermarkets a short drive away.
+(I'm also planning to have my bike available to lend).

 The town is interesting to walk around- see the new market, and immerse yourself in local culture (it's quite a unique place).
 The sights already mentioned are great - but there's also fantastic countryside only a few miles away - and for those who like walking this is a great place to be.
 Further afield, there's Derbyshire, North Yorkshire which offer great scenery to explore/rock climbing etc. Trains go to Sheffield and Leeds, and then connections are from there.
 Buses go all over, and there's even a connection to London direct.